If you're searching for the best Brioche French toast recipe for a weekend brunch, this one will be your go-to for years to come.

 Whether you're hosting brunch or treating yourself to a slow weekend breakfast, this French toast will have everyone coming back for more.
 And trust me-it's so easy to make!

 Eggs - Any eggs will do.
 If a recipe calls for large eggs but you only have a different size, you can adjust using these general conversions.
-One large egg is about 50 grams (without shell).
 If using medium eggs, use one extra for every four large eggs.
 If using extra-large or jumbo, use one less for every four large eggs.
-For precise baking, weigh your eggs to match the total weight needed.

 Whole milk - You can actually use any milk you have on hand, but whole milk adds to the richness of this french toast.

-Pure Vanilla extract - Pure vanilla extract is made by soaking vanilla beans in alcohol and water, resulting in a rich, natural flavor with no artificial additives.
-It must contain at least 35% alcohol and real vanilla bean extractives.
+Pure Vanilla Extract - Pure vanilla extract is made by soaking vanilla beans in alcohol and water, resulting in a rich, natural flavor with no artificial additives.
 Regular (or imitation) vanilla extract is made with synthetic vanillin, often derived from wood pulp or other sources, and usually contains additional sweeteners or additives.

 👩🍳 How to Make Brioche French Toast Casserole

-- In a big bowl, whisk together the eggs, milk, sugar, and vanilla extract.
-Pour that over the bread cubes, making sure everything gets coated.
+- In a large bowl, combine the eggs, milk, sugar and vanilla extract.
+Pour the egg mixture over the bread cubes

 🪄 Tips and Tricks